Normally an installation can be done next day, but at times due to heavy demand or due to some emergency

 Modern Wi-Fi technology includes several norms and several frequency bands.
 The 2 frequency bands authorised for Wi-

-Fi are 2.4 GHz and 5 GHz and the most widely used norms offer speeds of 11 or 54 Mbit/sec.
+Fi are 2.4 GHz and 5 GHz and the most widely used norms offer speeds 3000 Mbit/sec.

 All the FibreSpeed routers transmit on both the 2.4 Ghz and 5 Ghz frequencies.